 Our 4 Top 3-Pin Bow Sights

-- Mathematical precision of React Technology automatically adjusts all pins to the optimal location
+- REACT TECHNOLOGY: Mathematical precision of React Technology automatically adjusts all pins to the optimal location

-- Make easy corrections with advanced 100% tool-less micro adjustment
+- INNOVATIVE DESIGN: Make easy corrections with advanced 100% tool-less micro adjustment

 The Trophy Ridge React Trio Pro is the latest model with the most advanced upgrades that won it first place in this lineup.
 Yes, it's an expensive bow sight, and you’ve likely not spent this much on one before.
 But, after you've seen all the fancy features it has, you might feel like you can justify the cost.